Two-Dimensional Active Brownian Particles Crossing a Parabolic Barrier: Finite Rectangular Domain with Absorbing Boundary Conditions: Survival probability and first-passage-time distribution

 \section{Survival probability and first-passage-time distribution}

-The knowledge of the reduced propagator allows to compute also the survival probability at time $t$.
-The latter, given some initial conditions $(x_0, \vartheta_0)$, is readily obtained by integrating over the final $x$ coordinate and orientation
+The knowledge of the propagator allows to compute also the survival probability at time $t$.
+The latter, given some initial conditions $(\vec{r}_0, \vartheta_0)$, is readily obtained by integrating over the final position and orientation

 Since